 Welcome to my website about reading.
 The purpose of this site is to increase communication about the importance and love of reading.
 This site will focus on reading: reading strategies, recommended books, the reading process, reading tips for parents, examples of responses to reading written by students, book reviews, good website recommendations, etc. If you have questions or comments, please feel free to contact me using the form below.

-This year will be my twenty-fourth year of teaching.
-(Wow!
-Can it really have been that long?
-Seems like I just started!)
+This year will be my twenty-fifth year of teaching.
 Even after all this time I find that my students are the ones who inspire me to keep on learning.
 Whenever I start to be discouraged or tired, they brighten my day and remind me about what teaching is all about.
 My philosophy - All children can learn (just not on the same day or in the same way)!

 I began teaching in the same rural school that my own children attended.
 (Yes, a blessing and a curse.)
 After teaching Second Grade for 10 years, I got my Masters in Reading from Illinois State University.
 The following year I began and achieved National Board Certification.
 My certification is in Early and Middle Childhood: Literacy, Reading and Language Arts.